-It is known that for not only the coordinate transformation but also the local Lorentz one, the conserved currents ${{\cal J}}[\xi]$ do not change.
-A vector field $\xi$ on the manifold of the spacetime associates with the currents ${{\cal J}}[\xi]$.
-To analyze the conserved quantities in terms of the spacetimes (\ref{m11}) and (\ref{m1}), Eq. (\ref{conr}) is used.
+It is known that for the coordinate and local Lorentz transformations, the conserved currents ${{\cal J}}[\xi]$ do not change.
+The vector field $\xi$ on the manifold of the spacetime is associated with the currents ${{\cal J}}[\xi]$.
+To analyze the conserved quantities in terms of spacetimes (\ref{m11}) and (\ref{m1}), Eq. (\ref{conr}) is used.

-In the case of $N=4$-dimension, with the metric spacetime (\ref{m11}), we examine the components of Eq. (\ref{conr}).
+In the case of $N=4$, with the metric spacetime (\ref{m11}), we examine the components of Eq. (\ref{conr}).
 The non-zero components in terms of $\Xi^{\alpha \beta}$ read\footnote{ In Appendix, the non-zero components of the Weyl tensor are described.}